AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-02-post_salary_cross_country_part_3.md

-I would like to explore the latest research focusing on the role of **"Software Engineer."** Upon examining the chart, it becomes evident that there is a substantial concentration of data points.
-Specifically, there are 807 individuals identified as Software Engineers, representing a significant workforce in this role.
-This figure surpasses the number of workers in the "Data Scientist" category by 37%.
+I would like to explore the latest research focusing on the role of a **"Software Engineer."** As we examine the corresponding chart, it becomes evident that there is a substantial concentration of data points.
+Specifically, there are 807 individuals classified as Software Engineers, representing a significant portion of the workforce.
+This figure surpasses the number of workers identified as *"Data Scientists"* by 37%.

-Analyzing the distribution across the age spectrum, it is notable that Software Engineers encompass a diverse range.
-There are individuals under the age of 25 working in this role, and conversely, workers in their late forties and fifties still engaged in Software Engineering.
-The chart also illustrates a wide salary range spanning from $40,000 to $200,000.
+Upon closer inspection of the chart, it becomes apparent that the data points are distributed across various age groups.
+Notably, there are individuals below the age of 25 who are employed as Software Engineers, alongside workers in their late forties and fifties who continue to work in the same role.
+The salary distribution is also noteworthy, ranging from $40,000 to $200,000.

-These extensive variations in both age and salary contribute to an average salary of $115,000, particularly for young, ambitious individuals approaching their thirties—the average age for a Software Engineer.
+The intersection of these two broad ranges — age and salary — yields an average salary of $115,000 for a Software Engineer, particularly for those in their early thirties, which is the average age for individuals in this profession.

 ![image-left]({{ 'assets/img/for_posts/salary/question_6/scatter_avg_chart_Software_Engineer.jpg' | absolute_url }}){: .align-left}